Lake Colorado CityInformation:

 Big Spring State Park Bird Checklist, Big Spring

+Lake Colorado City State Parkhas an ADA compliant lighted fishing pier.
+Additional fishing amenities include a 4 lane concrete boat ramp, an unlighted fishing pier, and a lakeshore fishing area.
 Predominant fish species include largemouth bass, channel and flathead catfish, and white bass.
+A fishing license is not required for those fishing from the shore or from a pier inside a Texas state park.
 Golden alga caused a significant fish kill in Lake Colorado City in October of 2001.
 Fishing is expected to be very poor until the golden alga has subsided and the Texas Parks and Wildlife Department has an opportunity to rebuild the fishery.
+In 2011, draught conditions made the boat ramp inoperable.
 Red drum is no longer stocked in this lake.
 Lake maps are not available.
-Facilities at Lake Colorado City State Park include a 4 lane concrete boat ramp, a lighted and an unlighted fishing pier, and a lakeshore fishing area.
-Lake Records Stocking History Current Fishing Report
+Read about free fishing in Texas State Parks.

 ShareLunker Program, Largemouth Bass: